Folongton/Baby-Names-Analysis/README.md

 Completed in 2021

 *To save time navigating, please refer to the below contents and list of tools.*

+*To open in browser without Ipython use HTML file*
 ### Structure of analysis and tools used:

 ##### Python packages used :